w3f/polkadot-wiki/docs/general/faq.md

 It is important to note that the cost of transferring KSM is dynamic.
 Currently, the minimum cost of transferring KSM is 0.01 KSM (the base fee), although this can be changed via governance.
-However, actual transaction fees will vary based on a variety of factors.
+However, actual transaction fees vary based on a variety of factors.
 Specifically, fee calculation follows the following formula:

 ```
 base_fee + (tx_length * length_fee) + WeightToFee(weight)